-The art of debate has been in the spotlight of late as U.S. presidential candidates Hillary Clinton and Donald Trump square off in the remaining weeks leading up to the November 8 election.
-Katie Smith, a senior at George Mason High School in Falls Church, Va., has a personal stake in the dialogue around national debate culture – and has become an advocate for the benefits of reasoned argument.
+The art of debate has been in the spotlight of late with elections and political discussion across the globe.
+Who can forget U.S. presidential candidates Hillary Clinton and Donald Trump squaring off in the remaining weeks leading up to the November 8, 2016 election?
+Katie Smith, a senior at George Mason High School in Falls Church, Va., has been watching with interest because she has a personal stake in the dialogue around national debate culture – and has become an advocate for the benefits of reasoned argument.

 It all started when Smith’s eighth grade class watched “The Great Debaters,” a 2007 movie starring Denzel Washington as a professor starting a debate team in 1935 at a predominately black college.
 The team becomes skilled at harnessing the power of knowledge through speech, ultimately challenging even Harvard’s elite lineup of arguers.
 Smith and her classmates were then given the assignment to do a mock debate on marijuana legalization.
 The debate was supposed to be low-key, but Smith’s interest was sparked, and she spent hours collecting in-depth research on the variations in hallucinogenic content between strains and plants.
 “I finally felt like I had found myself,” says Smith.
 “I know that it sounds cliché, but up until that point I hadn’t really had an outlet for my thoughts.”